jecombe/raffle_fhe/README.md

 ## Folder front

-In this folder, you will find the front end of the application.
+(In progress) In this folder, you will find the front end of the application.